 Notes: Control Joints - ensure Control Joints are installed in tiles at the appropriate location of floor Control Joints.
+Penetration - seal penetrations through waterproof membrane.

 Note: The use of an acoustic underlay may be required in order to acheive the desired impact isolation Class (IIC) rating.
 Consult the project specification.